-Michigan Student Aid is the home for TIP, Michigan Competitive Scholarship and more.
+Michigan Student Aid is the home for the Michigan Achievement Scholarship, TIP, Michigan Competitive Scholarship and more.
 Students must apply in their senior year.
-Deadline is March 1st for MCS and August 31st of senior year for TIP.
+Click the button below to access the website and get started on your student portal!
+Deadline is March 1st.

 Check out this list of scholarships by residence.

 The Promise is a residency-based scholarship that pays for tuition & fees for Mason County high school graduates (since 2018) who wish to attend West Shore Community College.

 The Community Foundation for Mason County has a range of scholarships available for Mason County high school students, with a February 1st deadline.

 Fastweb is a reliable resource for scholarships and is always releasing new information!

 Federal Student Aid endorses the U.S. Department of Labor's Scholarship search.
 It's a great resource!

 College Board, makers of the SAT, want you to sign on for their scholarship program, so you have a chance to win scholarship dollars, simply by doing the things you already need to in order to be college-ready.

 Results for scholarships related to "Michigan" are here.
 Remember that you should never have to pay for scholarship information.

 Michigan ReConnect is a program to help students age 25 and older pursue their first degree at a local community college tuition-free.
 Student must apply for the FAFSA and apply to Reconnect.
 You can get more information and apply here: https://www.michigan.gov/reconnect/COLLEGE VIRTUAL SESSIONS FOR ADMISSIONS, SCHOLARSHIP, & FINANCIAL AID